-Eating breakfast doesn’t only provide benefits for your overall health but is essential to maintaining healthy skin.
-Starting the day with the right foods (and avoiding unhealthy ones) is the first step to protecting your skin from the harmful effects of UV rays, environmental stresses, and aging.
+Eating breakfast doesn’t only provide benefits for your overall health but is also essential to maintaining healthy skin.
+Starting the day with the right foods, and avoiding unhealthy ones, is the first step to protecting your skin from the harmful effects of UV rays, environmental stresses, and aging.

-Let’s take a look at how breakfast boosts your skin health, as well as the risks of the standard American breakfast.
-We’re also sharing 4 ideas for breakfast you won’t want to skip.
+Let’s take a look at how breakfast boosts your skin health and the risks of the standard American breakfast.
+We’re also sharing four breakfast ideas you won’t want to skip.

 Famed author and nutritionist Adelle Davis used to advise, “Eat breakfast like a king; eat lunch like a prince; eat dinner like a pauper.”
-Although many schedules aren’t conducive to eating our largest meal as we rush off to the office or school, it’s important for your overall health and your skin to include a balanced breakfast in your morning routine.
+Although many schedules aren’t conducive to eating our largest meal as we rush off to the office or school, your overall health and your skin need to include a balanced breakfast in your morning routine.

 An ideal breakfast should keep you satisfied and energized all morning.
-You should combine whole grains with protein, along with some healthy fats, fruits and/or vegetables, and water for hydration.
+It would be best to combine whole grains with protein and some healthy fats, fruits and vegetables, and water for hydration.
 Follow these tips for a healthy breakfast.

 The American Heart Association suggests including between 25 to 30 grams of fiber each day.
 Fiber is not only beneficial to digestive and overall health but also helps the body flush out toxins that can lead to inflammation and skin problems.

 Aim to include both soluble and insoluble fiber each day, starting with your morning meal.
-Soluble fiber, which absorb water during digestion, include fruits, vegetables, legumes, oats, barley, and oat bran.
+Soluble fiber, which absorbs water during digestion, includes fruits, vegetables, legumes, oats, barley, and oat bran.
 Insoluble fiber remains unchanged during digestion and can be found in whole grain products, rolled oats, and brown rice.